contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/04_representations.md

 ![Change collections formatting](images/change-collection-formatting.jpg "Change collections formatting")

->**Note:** You will need to [synchronize](/technical-resources/apispark/guide/create/overview#synchronize "synchronize") each store imported and then redeploy your API in order for your changes to be taken into account.
+>**Note:** You will need to [reset](/technical-resources/apispark/guide/create/overview#reset "reset") each store import and then redeploy your API in order for your changes to be taken into account.

 # Variants